 5. Notify the authorities.

 A ransomware attack is a criminal incident.
 Notifying the authorities about the cyberattack on your organization is essential to protect both your reputation and your customers.
-If your organization is in GDPR alignment, you are required to do this along with adhering to other regulatory aspects.
-Swiftly reporting the incident can provide your organization more knowledge and insight if authorities are working with other organizations that were attacked by the same individuals or the same malware.
+If your organization is in GDPR alignment, you must do this and adhere to other regulatory aspects.
+Swiftly reporting the incident can provide your organization more knowledge and insight if authorities work with other organizations attacked by the same individuals or the same malware.

 6. Notify customers.

-This will be difficult, but being authentic will build a stronger relationship.
-Importantly, your legal team and public relations teams must be involved to establish a single voice and put out fact-based statements.
+Notifying customers will be difficult, but being authentic will build a stronger relationship.
+Significantly, your legal team and public relations teams must be involved to establish a single voice and put out fact-based statements.

-While internal audit may not play a starring role during the immediate response to a ransomware attack, we have an opportunity to learn, help review the process in real time, and make needed improvements.
-An awareness of these critical first steps will help internal audit and your organization respond effectively in the early days of the attack — but containment and remediation are where internal audit can really make an impact by conducting an independent review of the company’s response plan to stay ahead of future threats.
+While internal audit may not play a starring role during the immediate response to a ransomware attack, we have an opportunity to learn, help review the process in real-time, and make needed improvements.
+An awareness of these critical first steps will help your organization respond effectively in the early days of the attack.
+After containment and remediation, internal audit can impact by conducting an independent review of the company’s ransomware action plan to stay ahead of future threats.
 Stay tuned for the second part of this series, where I will examine what internal audit can do to support effective ransom attack containment and forward-looking recovery.